 - Sizzle: achieved through providing a new proposition or experience for customers.

 The most successful social media campaigns are integrated across offline and online channels.
-Social media campaigns on networks like Facebook, Twitter and Pinterest can drive as much offline purchasing as online.
+Social media campaigns on networks like Facebook, Twitter, and Pinterest can drive as much offline purchasing as online.
 In addition, different social media networks play a different role in influencing consumer behavior.
-For example, a Vision Critical study found that at least one-third of consumers who made socially inspired purchases identified social media as where they had discovered the product.
+For example, a Vision Critical study found that at least one-third of consumers who made socially inspired purchases identified social media as to where they had discovered the product.
 Pinterest helped consumers get more information, Twitter helped consumers find out where to buy the item and Facebook alerted consumers to sales.